stata2r/stata2r.github.io/src/data.table/README.md

 You can do complicated (grouped) aggregations as part of a `data.table::dcast()` (i.e. reshape wide) call.
-Here's an example where we summarise both the departure and arrival delays---getting the minimum, mean, and maximum values---by origin airport.
+Here's an example where we summarise both the departure and arrival delays—getting the minimum, mean, and maximum values—by origin airport.

 ```r
 dcast(dat, origin~., fun = list(min, mean, max),